 In a simple example, a Comment object would be represented in a model named Comment (singular and capitalized), while its database table would be named comments (plural and lowercase).
 The Controller would be called CommentsController (plural with each first letter capitalized), and the file holding its content would be separated with underscores, like so: comments_controller.rb.
 Rails allow developers to override these conventions, maintaining a flexible framework if needed.

 A variety of third-party code libraries are available for developers to include in their applications free of charge.
 Ruby gems are open-sourced by the Rails community and are continually evolving and growing in number.

 Ruby Gems cover many useful, often repetitive functionalities, which can be easily included with a single line of code.
 Among them, you may find Devise, allowing for fast integration of authentication functionality.
 ActiveAdmin, which implements a full-on admin panel, often a hidden functionality that consumes unnecessarily hours of coding or Rubocop, keeping your syntax clean and up-to-date, preventing small bugs and typos.

 What is Ruby on Rails used for?

-Due to the huge impact on the framework from the expanding community, it seems obvious that Ruby on Rails will keep growing.
+Due to the massive impact on the framework from the expanding community, it seems evident that Ruby on Rails will keep growing.
 After over 15 years of being in use, we can currently call it a mature framework and consider it stable, which means that it is well-tested and safe to use.
-It seems like a great solution for businesses focused on fast product delivery and it promises successful, hassle-free maintenance for years.
+It seems like an excellent solution for businesses focused on fast product delivery, and it promises successful, hassle-free maintenance for years.